THE JUNE LETTER

 What Does PBV Expect of Porkers?

-Prepare to be patient.
+Things can feel like they are going wrong sometimes.
 Take a breath and ask us for help.
 We can find a lost bag in a matter of minutes, so let us know if something seems to be missing.
 RAGBRAI is defined as an event where 10,000 people slow down, smell the roses, and stand in line for just about everything.
-We'll do our best to keep things moving, but kybos?
-You're going to do a little waiting.
+We'll do our best to keep things moving, but in the morning, unless you rise before the sun, you will wait in line for the kybo.

+Folks who rent our tents, please be out of your rental tent (and out of the rental tent area) by 7:00 a.m.
 Please don’t make us come and ask you to leave Tent City in the morning.
 We have rented you a tent with a mutual understanding.
-We have five hours to strike camp, move the whole kit and caboodle down the road to the next site, and set up for your arrival.
+We have five hours to strike camp, move the whole operation down the road to the next site, and set up for your arrival.
 Please don’t delay the crew by standing in Tent City putting on your helmet.
 Move out of the tent area before 7:00 a.m.
 Then put on your helmet.
+It’s just common sense, we know, and we’re sure you’ll be lovely and cooperative, but we speak from a few troublesome experiences.

 Pick up your own trash.
-I, Tammy, am a proud member of our morning trash crew, and about five of us will circulate for two hours with huge trash bags, taking your rubbish as you break camp.
+I, Tammy, am a proud member of our morning trash crew, and about five of us will circulate each morning with huge trash bags, taking your rubbish as you break camp.
 But it's not okay to leave a pile of trash where you took down your tent.
 If you miss us when we sweep your area, do your part and place your trash in a receptacle.

 rest.
 Find someone who is awake to help you with a problem.
 Except for true health emergencies, most problems that occur between 10:00 p.m. and 4:30 a.m. can wait.